 InterNACHI, also known as NACHI to most Inspectors, is the leading Home Inspector association in the world.
-With an astounding amount of 27,000 members across America (as of February 2023) and other countries such as Canada and South Africa, their membership continues to expand daily.
+With 27,000 members across America (as of February 2023) and other countries such as Canada and South Africa, their membership continues to expand daily.

 Home Inspectors enjoy numerous benefits, mainly the substantial range of certifications and training programs.

 With over 40 qualifications to obtain and more than 700 hours of instruction available, aspiring professionals can become well-versed in their craft before venturing into real-world inspections.
 This tremendous advantage gives them an edge in their market.